Real estate contract law in Italy

 However, buyers may stipulate they wish to keep their reservation offer firm for a specified amount of time.
 If a vendor accepts the time frame, it means the vendor has an obligation to remove the property from the market.
 Because the vendor will not be able to market the property for the duration, the offer is known as, an irrevocable reservation offer.

-Italian estate agents: roles and fees
+Italian real estate agents: roles and fees

 As in other countries, vendors in Italy often put their property in the hands of a real estate agency.
 The role of Italian real estate agents is to market the property to potential buyers.
 When a potential buyer makes an offer for a property, the real estate agent passes the offer on to the vendor.
 The estate agent does this through a reservation offer.

 At this point, vendor and buyer are usually looking to move towards the second stage of the Italian purchasing process.
 This is where both parties sign a preliminary contract.
-If the vendor does not progress the sale to a preliminary contract stage, the reservation offer elapses and neither party has any obligation towards each other.
+If the vendor does not progress the sale to a preliminary contract stage, the reservation offer lapses and neither party has any obligation towards each other.

 At the reservation offer stage, another aspect to consider is the estate agency commission.
 It is always worth asking if a real estate agent’s fees are negotiable.
 Generally however, commission ranges from 3% to 8% of the property sale price.
 Some agencies work on a fixed fee.
 To put that another way, fees are based on a percentage of the total sale price.